nashdean/dirmap/README.md

 - Generate a hierarchical view of a directory structure.
 - Create directory structures from templates.
   - JSON Format
   - YAML Format
+- Create directory structures from a text file with the directory map/structure.
+Useful when asking ChatGPT to create you a project directory.
+  - Optionally create a reusable template from the directory map/structure.
 - Support for `.mapping-ignore` file to exclude files and directories.
 - Optional integration with `.gitignore` to exclude patterns specified in `.gitignore`.
 - Case-sensitive and case-insensitive sorting options.